Fun-Team-Name/Final-Project/README.md

 ## Testing
 To run unit tests:

-In your terminal from the root directory og the Koeus Repo
+In your terminal from the root directory of the Koeus Repo
 ```bash
 ls
 ```